mihirasaraswati/gdxdata/README.md

 7. GDX list counties that have a prefix of Saint/Sainte as St./Ste.
 8. Census lists county names that start with Mc as one word e.g. McPherson.
 The GDX files

 Standardizing the county names is essential for pulling in the FIPS code so that the GDX data can ultimately be displayed on a map.
 It is also necessary to be able to make comparisons over time.
 I standardized the names in two ways - one by building a crosswalk and programmatically.
 I found that building a crosswalk was a lot easier because there were simply too many county name variants to address through programming.
-The below outlines the steps for building the crosswalk:
+[The Census FIPS - GDX county names crosswalk can be retrieved from GitHub.](https://github.com/mihiriyer/gdxdata/blob/master/national_county_edit.xlsx) The below outlines the steps for building the crosswalk:

 1. Read one GDX report and extract he unique county-state names.
 2. Sort unique county-state names from GDX and also sort national_county.txt file.
 3. Paste GDX names into national_county.txt file.
-4. Perform counts of counties by each state to make each state has the right number of of counties.
+4. Perform counts of counties by each state to make each state has the right number of counties.
 5. Verify that first, last, and middle counties for each state match.
-6. Verify all county names that start with Mc, St., Ste.
+6. Verify all county names that start with Mc, St., and Ste.

-The Census FIPS - GDX county names crosswalk can be retrieved from Github.
-[Link to crosswalk.](https://github.com/mihiriyer/gdxdata/blob/master/national_county_edit.xlsx)